+Like that one! 👆 Hit play to watch.
 Have you started dabbling with Pinterest video pins yet?
-It’s a somewhat new Pinterest feature which is a bit daunting at first, but can really make you stand out in a sea of search results.
+It’s a somewhat new Pinterest feature which may feel daunting at first, but can really make you stand out in a sea of search results.

 To make a slideshow pin, open Canva.
 Click ‘create a design,’ and type in ‘slideshow video.’
 You’ll see a number of different templates there (I chose one of the travel slideshow video templates).
 Create your slideshow, and export as an MP4 when you’re done.

 In another Canva file, create your pin cover.
 You can use a still image as a placeholder while you edit the design.
 When you’re done, insert the MP4 where you want the images to appear.
 Export as a MP4 and upload to Pinterest!

 14. Pinners open Pinterest to learn, plan and be inspired.
 Make an inspiration post with quotes that will resonate with your ideal reader, and pin each one of them individually for a massive boost of repins.

 Some people will roll their eyes at the suggestion of feel-good content like this.
 But pinners love inspirational and vibe-y content.

 A business coach could create mindset graphics (such as affirmations), a healthy living blogger could create quippy health tips (“if you’re reading this, drink some water”), etc.